top of page

 Matcha in Modern Times: A Global Phenomenon

 While matcha has deep roots in Japanese history and culture, it has also become a global sensation in recent years.
-Cafes around the world now serve matcha lattes, matcha-flavored desserts, and even skincare products infused with the powerful antioxidants found in the tea.
+Cafés around the world now serve matcha lattes, matcha-flavored desserts, and even skincare products infused with the powerful antioxidants found in the tea.

 In Japan, matcha continues to inspire modern culinary creations, from matcha ice cream to matcha Swiss rolls.
-Chefs both in Japan and abroad have embraced the unique flavour of matcha, blending it with everything from dairy to chocolate to create innovative desserts that reflect a fusion of East and West.
+Chefs both in Japan and abroad have embraced the unique flavor of matcha, blending it with everything from dairy to chocolate to create innovative desserts that reflect a fusion of East and West.

 Matcha Cheesecake